kenta2/debian-all-source/README.md

 # debian-all-source

-Scripts to maintain a local git repository of sources of all Debian packages on a system
+Scripts to maintain a local git repository of source code to all Debian packages on a system

 ## Running for the first time